duckduckgo/duckduckgo-privacy-extension/grade-scripts/README.md

 will take request data from `50k-trackers` and output it at `50k-grades`.

 It'll also produce a histogram and a CSV file with all the grades.

+Regenerating tracker prevalence
+---

+The second step appends prevalence data from `data/generated/prevalence.json`.
+To regenerate this data, you can use all the trackers from a previous run of step 2.

+`$ node ./grade-scripts/post-process/regenerate-prevalence.js -i 50k`

 Caveats
 ---